Devaste/A2P_Cli/README.md

 python main.py input_dir [--output_dir OUTPUT_DIR] [--replace] [--recursive] [--silent] [--qb_color QB_COLOR] [--qb_gray-color QB_GRAY_COLOR] [--qb_gray QB_GRAY]
 ```

+## Quantization and PIL Limitations

+- The `--qb_color`, `--qb_gray-color`, and `--qb_gray` flags control the bitness of quantization for color, grayscale+one, and grayscale images, respectively.
+- **Valid range:** 1–8 bits.
+If a value outside this range is provided, the conversion will fail for that image.
+- If no quantization flag is provided:
+  - Grayscale images default to 4 bits (16 levels, GUI-style logic).
+  - Color images are saved without quantization.
+- This limitation is due to the [Pillow (PIL) quantize() API](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.quantize), which only supports 1–8 bits per channel for PNG output.

 ## Versioning

 Releases follow semantic versioning: `vX.Y` for stable, `vX.Y-beta` for pre-releases.
 The current version is tracked in the `VERSION` file.